Deep thermalization under charge-conserving quantum dynamics: Review of deep thermalization

-Moving to the generic case of energy-revealing measurements gives an even richer phenomenology.
-As we have discussed [and as sketched in Fig.~\ref{fig:concept}(b)], in this case a measurement outcome on $B$ may reveal an above- or below-average amount of energy in the bath, which will have to be compensated by an opposite energy fluctuation in the system, systematically biasing the post-measurement state toward high- or low-energy parts of the Hilbert space.
-Thus, instead of a unique Scrooge ensemble specified only by the global temperature, Ref.~\cite{mark_maximum_2024} identified a composite ensemble, dubbed the `generalized Scrooge ensemble' (GSE), where each possible measurement outcome on the bath yields a state on the system drawn from a {\it different} Scrooge ensemble, each of which harbors an average energy consistent with the difference between the conserved total energy and the inferred energy from the measurement outcome.
-Notably, the limiting ensemble in this energy-conserving scenario in principle contains an exponential amount of data: each of the $2^{N_B}$ possible measurement outcomes on $B$ yields different information about the subsystem $A$'s energy and defines a different Scrooge ensemble, which enters into the construction of the GSE.
+Moving to the generic case of energy-revealing measurements (e.g.~in the $|x\rangle$ basis in the mixed-field Ising example) gives an even richer phenomenology.
+In this case a measurement outcome on $B$ may reveal an above- or below-average amount of energy in the bath, which will have to be compensated by an opposite energy fluctuation in the system, systematically biasing the post-measurement state toward low- or high-energy parts of the Hilbert space respectively.
+Thus, instead of a unique Scrooge ensemble specified only by the global temperature, Ref.~\cite{mark_maximum_2024} identified as the limiting form of the projected ensemble a composite ensemble dubbed the `generalized Scrooge ensemble' (GSE), where each possible measurement outcome on the bath yields a state on the system drawn from a {\it different} Scrooge ensemble.
+Each of these Scrooge ensembles harbors an average energy consistent with the difference between the conserved total energy and the inferred energy from the measurement outcome.
+Precisely, the GSE can be rationalized as follows: a measurement $B$ updates our knowledge about the average energy on $A$, and thus the resulting projected state should be understood as drawn from some underlying distribution consistent with that mean inferred energy; following again the ``maximum entropy'' principle, it is reasonable to assume this underlying distribution is a Scrooge ensemble at the mean inferred energy.
+Finally, one averages over all possible measurement outcomes with respective probabilities, leading to a {\it stochastic} mixture of Scrooge ensembles, i.e., the GSE.

-Our work uncovers closely related phenomenology in $U(1)$-symmetric systems, including the strong dependence on the choice of measurement basis (from `non-revealing' to `maximally-revealing') and the emergence of Scrooge and generalized Scrooge ensembles.
-However, there are also different aspects that appear to be intrinsic to the $U(1)$ case as opposed to the Hamiltonian case: for instance the GSE is found to depend only on a polynomial (in fact, $O(N)$) amount of data, with a more transparent physical meaning related to the charge fluctuations in the initial state.
+Notably, the limiting GSE in the energy-conserving scenario studied by Ref.~\cite{mark_maximum_2024} in principle contains an {\it exponential} amount of data: each of the $2^{N_B}$ possible measurement outcomes on $B$ yields different information about the subsystem $A$'s energy and defines a different Scrooge ensemble, which then enters into the construction of the GSE.
+This huge amount of data, comparable to a full microscopic description of the dynamics, calls into question the validity of the GSE as a universal thermodynamic ensemble.
+In the spirit of thermodynamics, it would be desirable to find a universal prediction for the limiting ensemble that depends only on a drastically reduced amount of data (e.g. polynomial instead of exponential in system size).
+In what follows, we will present our general theory achieving this goal for the case of deep thermalization under a $U(1)$ symmetry, which further paves the way to generalizations to more complex symmetries.